 DID YOU KNOW

 Over the last 10 years, there has been a 40% drop in the number of those giving blood?
 It’s an issue that we think it’s time to do something about.
 With 6,000 life saving blood transfusions taking place in the UK every single day, now more than ever, we need to ensure a safe and sufficient supply of blood.
-That’s why we’re campaigning for a review into the current guidelines around those of us able to give blood.
 There could be thousands of people willing to make this life saving donation who are currently restricted from doing so.
+We’ve secured a government review into the blood donation guidelines and are leading an inquiry to what those guidelines should look like.
 At FreedomToDonate, our belief is simple: those who wish to donate blood and can do so safely, should be able to donate blood.

 NUS supports a fair blood donation system which is based on an assessment of risky sexual behaviours rather than an individual’s sexual orientation.